 9. Additional Mentorship Skills

 A PhD supervisor should be first and foremost a mentor.
 But don´t be mistaken and assume that only because your potential PhD supervisor is an excellent researcher, and maybe even has plenty of time for you, he or she is also an excellent mentor.
-A good mentor has excellent communication skills and gives you honest and critical feedback; motivates you and shares his or her knowledge; and a good mentor should have good organizational and project management skills.
+A good mentor has excellent communication skills and gives you honest and critical feedback; motivates you and shares his or her knowledge, and a good mentor should have good organizational and project management skills.
 Actually, I believe that these skills are probably even more important than the general expertise of a supervisor because usually, after one or two years, you should know more than your supervisor anyway about your particular PhD topic.
 If you had to choose between a supervisor with excellent skills in your PhD topic but horrible organizational/management skills, or a supervisor with little expertise in your field but excellent organizational/management, the latter one would probably be the better choice.
 Of course, ideally, you find a supervisor who is excellent in all aspects.